 - Leak from the temperature and pressure relief valve.
 If the pressure inside of your water heater has gone too high, the pressure valve will start to drip or leak.
 A leaking water heater that has built up too much pressure is extremely hazardous.
 Call a plumber immediately to have the pressure assessed and properly adjusted.

 - Water heater stand is moist.
 Because the water heater is insulated, at no point should it feel damp to the touch or have built up condensation.
 The stand around the water heater should also remain dry at all times.
 If your water heater leaks sometimes, it can quickly rot your water heater stand.
 It won’t take long for that to create mold growth and destabilize your water heater.

 - Water has pooled around the water heater itself.
 Puddles of water around a leaking water heater are immediate signs for concern.
 Don’t put it off – call a contractor right away to have an emergency inspection so that your leaking water heater can be fixed or replaced.

 So You Have a Leaking Water Heater – Now What?

 - Call a professional.
-Your water heater is a delicate and dangerous system that involves two dangerous elements: pressure, and hot water.
-Rather than risking endangering yourself or your home, call a professional to handle your leaking water heater.
+Your water heater is a delicate and dangerous system that involves two dangerous elements: pressure and hot water.
+Rather than risking endangering yourself or your home, call a professional to repair your leaking water heater.
 At TSC Restoration, we have technicians on hand who can come to your home during an emergency and help you to assess and handle the problem ASAP.